artintelclass/final-alishazal/README.md

 ![Test](https://github.com/artintelclass/final-alishazal/blob/master/photos/test.jpeg)

-And the final product that we demonstrated in the IM Showcase looked like this.
+And the final product that we demonstrated in the IM Showcase looked like this:

 ![Final](https://github.com/artintelclass/final-alishazal/blob/master/photos/usertest.png)

 ## Web Development